K-12 EDUCATION

 Black/African American - 81%

-Note: Due to small sample size, data was not available for American Indian/Alaska Native or Native Hawaiian/Other Pacific Islander students in 2022.
+Note: Due to small sample size, data was not available for Asian or Native Hawaiian/Other Pacific Islander students in 2023.

 Source: Maine Department of Education Data Warehouse